psycopg/psycopg/docs/api/pool.rst

                     `~psycopg.Connection.connect()` for details.
    :type conninfo: `!str`

+   :param connection_class: The class of the connections to serve.
+It should
+                            be a `!Connection` subclass.
+   :type connection_class: `!type`, default: `~psycopg.Connection`

+   :param kwargs: Extra arguments to pass to `!connect()`.
+Note that this is
+                  *one dict argument* of the pool constructor, which is expanded as `connect()` keyword parameters.

+   :type kwargs: `!dict`

    :param min_size: The minimum number of connection the pool will hold.
 The
                    pool will actively try to create new connections if some are lost (closed, broken) and will try to never go below